by John Darer CLU ChFC MSSC CeFT RSP CLTC

 The Release and Indemnity Agreement contains an attorney certification signed by Paul Anapol, which states “I, the undersigned, am the attorney for Eric Yerkes and have advised him regarding the release and have counseled him that by signing it and accepting the considerations set forth, he is releasing any and all claim for unknown losses that may develop in the future.”
 (SOMF ¶ 56; RSOMF ¶ 56."

-The Anapol Weiss Recapitulation/Distribution Statement at the Center of Plaintiff's Claim
+The Anapol Weiss Recapitulation/Distribution Statement at the Heart of Plaintiff's Claim

 Sol Weiss, current president and member of Anapol firm since 1977, testified that it was the practice of the firm at the conclusion of every case to prepare a Recapitulation / Distribution Statement that broke down the money paid in the settlement, the amounts taken out for attorneys’ fees and expenses, and the amount the client would receive.
 (SOMF ¶¶ 99-100, 109; RSOMF ¶ 99-100, 109.)
 The Recapitulation/Distribution Statement had to be signed by the client before the client would receive the proceeds of the settlement.
 (SOMF ¶ 111; RSOMF ¶ 111.)